Call for proposals

 - Connecting Open Education to formal education

-Accelerating adoption of open education, recognition and rewards for open education adoption, alignment of open education values to institutional mission, accreditation of open education, recognition of learning through open means.
+Accelerating adoption of open education, recognition and rewards for open education adoption, alignment of open education values to institutional mission, accreditation of open education, blockchain technology for (open) certification, recognition of learning through open means.

 - Student perspectives